 After Hurricane Ike hit the Houston area in Sept.
 2008, Alexander quickly responded to help those individuals affected by the storm.
 In conjunction with Feed the Children, Alexander purchased several semi-truck loads of pre-packaged, non-perishable food and basic essential toiletries.
 Rockets players and staff then distributed those supplies to area residents on Sept.
 18, 2008.
 Alexander also named the Bush-Clinton Coastal Recovery Fund as a beneficiary of the 2009 Tux & Tennies Charity Gala, raising an additional $100,000 to assist with the rebuilding efforts in Houston and along the Gulf Coast.

-In 2009, Alexander’s organization teamed with Memorial Hermann and The University of Texas Medical School at Houston to create the Memorial Hermann Foundation HEARTS program (Houston Early Age Risk Testing and Screening).
+In 2009, Alexander's organization teamed with Memorial Hermann and The University of Texas Medical School at Houston to create the Memorial Hermann Foundation – HEARTS program (Houston Early Age Risk Testing and Screening).
 A first-of-its-kind program in the United States, HEARTS aims to reach out to children who may be, or already are, at-risk for life threatening but correctable heart abnormalities.
-This integrated youth screening program helps to detect potential heart problems that without the program might go undetected.

 In July 2011, Alexander and the team launched the Rockets Give Back community outreach.
 Rockets Give Back launched with the "10,000 Hugs-to-Help" fundraising campaign to assist the three surviving children of Houston residents Joshua and Robin Berry, who were killed in a tragic automobile accident in July 2011, as well as a Charity of the Month program where team members spend time volunteering in the community.